element-hq/synapse/docs/usage/configuration/config_documentation.md

   * `require_digit` (boolean): Whether a password must contain at least one digit.
 Defaults to `false`.

   * `require_symbol` (boolean): Whether a password must contain at least one symbol.
-A symbol is any character that’s not a number or a letter.
+A symbol is any character that's not a number or a letter.
 Defaults to `false`.

   * `require_lowercase` (boolean): Whether a password must contain at least one lowercase letter.
 Defaults to `false`.